 Many GW grads flock to Washington, DC.
 GW grads also flock to Mclean, Va., which is home to salaries significantly above average (median pay is $142K).
 Home to the lowest median salary for GW alumni is New York, N.Y., a popular place for former students despite its $66K average paycheck.
 Other popular cities include Los Angeles, Calif. and Rockville, Md.

 With a median annual earnings of around $155K per year, former Colonials who have a Juris Doctor (JD), Master of Jurisprudence, or Master of Law (LLM) are the best paid among the alumni population.
 Average annual salaries for those with a Bachelor of Business Administration (BBA) are the lowest of the pack, earning $39K.

 Former Colonials who have experience with Contract Negotiation can expect to make 58 percent more than other alumni (approximately $115K on average).
 Project Management is a common skill among GW alumni — just under one in five grads mention using it at work.
 Competency in Microsoft Excel, Microsoft Office, and Marketing Communications also warrants excellent remuneration.

 Benefits and Perks

-Compensation averages about $65K for New York University alumni, making their earnings most comparable to GW grads.
+Among alumni of similar schools, Princeton University grads (who make an average of $74K) earn salaries most similar to GW alumni.
 Georgetown University, Johns Hopkins University, and the University of Pennsylvania are also similar to GW.